M17-Project/Module_17/README.md

 # Module 17
 Welcome to Module 17 repository!

 This project provides a standalone _smart microphone_ that transforms any 9600 baud capable transceiver into an [M17](https://m17project.org/) compatible radio.
 It is based on a STM32F4 microcontroller and is designed to run the [OpenRTX](https://openrtx.org/) firmware.
 Audio and PTT connectivity is given through a "Kenwood 2 Pin" compatible connector (2.5 and 3.5mm audio jacks) or an [OHIS](https://ohis.org/) connector (this is **NOT** an internet connector).
+Power supply of 6 to 15 volts can be applied through a 5.5/2.5mm DC plug.

 <p align="center">